EUROVOLC-ML/VolUnD-Toolkit/README.md

 requirements.txt: can be used to install the modules necessary for the correct functioning of the toolkit by running the following command: “pip install -r requirements.txt”

+If you make change to dataset, remember to empty cache folder.